 And the question still remains – Will he suit up this year for the Cougs?

-wait patiently to hear from the NCAA, saying he remains confident he will receive academic clearance to play for the Cougs this season.
-As the months have gone by with no word, logic would suggest a decision has to be coming soon with the first week of classes now nearly completed at
+JOHNSON CONTINUES TO wait patiently to hear from the NCAA, saying he remains confident he will receive academic clearance to play for the Cougs this season.
+As the months have gone by with no word, logic would suggest a decision has to be coming soon with the first week of classes now nearly completed at Washington State.

 "He's just telling me to keep working hard and keep my head up," Johnson said of Bone.
 "He said everything will fall into place and for me to worry about just getting healthy (knee stress fracture) and staying focused in school."